serenitydu/serenitydu.github.io/post/2019-11-03-FTP-and-TFTP.md

 ##### Why FTP is faster than TFTP?

-TFTP use a very simply stop and waiting protocal.
-It would not send or re-send until receiver responds or an ACK is not eventually received.
+TFTP use a a stop-and-wait flow window control algorithm.
+It stop for ACK before sending the next data packet, a lost packet causes timeout and retransmission.

 For FTP, it has three modes to tranfer file:
 - Stream mode: Data is sent as a continuous stream, all processing is left up to TCP.